hecerinc/SWITCH/docs/gui_docs.md

 # SWITCH GUI Documentation

+The SWITCH GUI is a mixture of several frameworks and libraries.
+At its core, it is a meteor application wrapped in an electron desktop app.

+## Bootup Process

+The bootup process is a bit complex from the fact that both meteor and electron have to be started.
+This is a video walkthrough of the code that boots the application:

+<iframe width="100%" height="400" src="https://www.youtube.com/embed/e7QYGk9sH6s" frameborder="0" allow="encrypted-media" allowfullscreen></iframe>

+## Architecture

+## Some notes

 - `recharts` is being used for the charts
 - Redux is installed and developed but not used